ccuqme/swarofi-updater/README.md

+# Swarofi Updater

-# Swarofi (Sericea/Sway, Waybar, Rofi) Updater is a GUI Updater & Waybar Applet for Fedora Sericea
+Swarofi (Sericea/Sway, Waybar, Rofi) Updater is a GUI Updater & Waybar Applet for Fedora Sericea.

 This repository contains a shell script and Waybar applet specifically designed for Fedora Sericea to manage RPM-OSTree updates and notifications.
 The script uses Rofi to create windows for user interaction.
-Modifications might be required to make it work on other distributions.
+Modifications be required to make it work on other RPM-OSTRee based distributions.

 Flatpak integration is in the works, and should be done tomorrow.